 - If you experience cold-like symptoms, coughing, shortness of breath and/or an elevated temperature or fever: stay at home and get tested for the coronavirus.
 Call 0800-1202 for an appointment.

-What to do when you feel sick?
+What to do if you feel sick?

-As of 1 June 2020, anyone with symptoms that could indicate an infection with coronavirus can be tested.
-Call 0800-1202 for an appointment.
 Call your GP if you are experiencing severe shortness of breath or have a high fever, or if you are worried.
 If you do not have a GP, you can contact the local branch of the Municipal Public Health Service (GGD).

 - For Leiden, this is GGD Hollands Midden at 088 308 30 00.